nvtkaszpir/devops-and-deployments/README.md

 - character attributes
 - character skills
 - mission constraints, something like:
-  - timelimit
+  - time limit
   - budget
-  - what defines succesful deployment - in edge cases the fact that ftp upload worked is enough :D
+  - what defines succesful deployment - in edge cases the fact that FTP upload worked is enough :D